Enrico Prampolini: Life

-After studying with Dullio Cambellotti at the Academy of Fine Arts in Rome, he became a leading member of the Futurist Movement as a painter, scenographer and architect.
+After studying with Duilio Cambellotti at the Academy of Fine Arts in Rome, he became a leading member of the Futurist Movement as a painter, scenographer and architect.
 He had close contacts with the representatives of the European avant-garde art, with the Section d'Or, Dadaism, the Bauhaus, De Stijl, the Abstraction-Création group, with Pablo Picasso, Piet Mondrian, Wassily Kandinsky and Jean Cocteau.

 From 1913 for a period collaborates with the monthly magazine Varietas in Milan.

 In 1917, with Bino Sanminiatelli he founded the magazine Noi.
 The same year, he realised the sets for the futurist film Thaïs, directed by Anton Giulio Bragaglia.
 He created the interior of a dream and suffocating villa, whose walls are decorated with spirals, lozenges, chessboards and symbolic figures.
 This film had a significant influence on the anti-naturalistic scenes of German Expressionism.

 Prampolini's work occupies a place of its own in the European abstract art, characterized by its deep concern for the dynamism and Organicism, which manifests itself in the cosmic visions and dreams of the 1930s and 1940s.
 In 1927 he founded the "Futurist Theatre Prampolini".
 In 1928 he conceived the Futurist Pavilion at the "Esposizione del Valentino" in Turin, which was realised by Fillìa and Pino Curtone.

 Together with Fillia, he realized in 1933 a large mosaic Le comunicazioni for the tower of the Palazzo delle Poste in La Spezia.
 After the futurist experience, he produced different materials and works, sometimes influenced by the visions of the microcosm.
 He declared that his aim to express the extreme latitudes of the introspective world.
 His work was also part of the painting event in the art competition at the 1936 Summer Olympics.

 In 1944 he taught theatre and set design at the Brera Academy in Milan.